merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 ```

 ### Generating a collection file for the merged FASTA file

+This step is also necessary only if you are working with a merged FASTA file.
+A collection is what anvi'o uses to know which contig is associated with which genome.

 We generated a collection file that we could later use to import into the anvi'o merged profile database.
 In order to generate this file, we used the following python script: `gen-collection-for-merged-fasta.py`, which you can download in the following way: